CAR T Cell therapy in India beat available economical option

 This treatment is specially designed to help people with certain types of leukemia and lymphoma who haven’t responded to other treatments.
 The clinical trial of this process was conducted on 60 patients with lymphomas and leukamia.
 The overall response rate of this pivotal clinical trial was 70% which marked it as a successful therapy to destroy cancer cells more effectively.

 The cost of CAR T cell therapy in India is approximately USD 57,000.
-This price is much lower when compared to countries like China.
-However, it’s crucial to note that this pricing can vary depending on a variety of factors.
+This price is much lower when compared to countries like the USA, Singapore, Malaysia etc. However, it’s crucial to note that this pricing can vary depending on a variety of factors.
 The CAR-T cell therapy costs might differ from one hospital to another depending on their technology, expertise, and other facilities.

 What Is Car T-Cell Therapy?